-- Wear eye protection and rubber gloves when working on or around batteries. - DO NOT charge or use a battery booster to start your engine. - Charge the battery outside of the boat. - DO NOT smoke or bring a flame near a battery at any time. - DO NOT have your head directly above a battery when making or breaking electrical connections. - DO NOT use a metal object to spark between battery posts to check if the battery is charged.
+- Wear eye protection and rubber gloves when working on or around batteries. - DO NOT charge or use a battery booster to start your engine. - DO NOT smoke or bring a flame near a battery at any time. - DO NOT have your head directly above a battery when making or breaking electrical connections. - DO NOT use a metal object to spark between battery posts to check if the battery is charged.